 "I'm not going anywhere," he assured me quietly.
 "I'm just putting my book down."
 I loosened my grip on him and heard the muffled thump of his book and rattle of his glasses as he placed both on the side-table.
 I heard a click as the lamp turned off and the yellow glow coming through my eyelids was extinguished.
 The bed moved with him as he pulled the covers from beneath him and laid next to me.
 His breathing began to slow.
 I scooted closer to him once again, putting my hand on his hip.
 His arm wrapped itself around me, pulling me close, bringing me in.
 I kissed his jaw, he kissed my forehead, and I let the leisurely rhythm of his breathing lull me to sleep.
 It was the best sleep I'd had in days.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GinnyWrite a Review